lawsonluo7/misc_time_tools/README.md

 ## Usage

-Behaves a lot like a `float`, but each time you do math operations on it, or print it, it dynamically changes the time.
+Class name seems self explanatory
+Acess time with Stopwatch.elapsed
-It has `start()`, `pause()`, `reset()` and `restart()`
+If you want to quickly acess the value just print it directly It has `start()`, `pause()`, `reset()` and `restart()`

 ###### `restart()` vs `reset()`